avivshaked/IdleTaskQue/README.md

 que.flush();
 ```
 The flush method will run all the tasks immediately, and clear the que.
 A good use case for this might be on beforeunload event.
+The flush method is bound to the instance, so it can be passed safely as a callback.